the-blundell-lab/AgeRelatedClonalDynamics/README.md

 matplotlib 3.8.2

+### UK Biobank

+Note that the code for model fitting and data generation are only usable with access to individual-level UK Biobank data, which (once available) is only accessible to UK Biobank approved researchers.

 ### Scripts

 - UKB data pipeline (TO ADD)

-- Single fitness model with least-squares minimisation (TO ADD)
+- Single fitness model with least-squares minimisation (TO ADD - last (as requires)

 - Single fitness model with maximum likelihood estimation (TO ADD)